 Leftover Turkey Pot Pie

 Everything in this recipe can be homemade, or store-bought if you're in a post-holiday time crunch.
 Once it's in the oven, it takes just 1 hour until the crust is golden brown.

 Although tetrazzini sounds like a pasta shape, it is, in reality, the last name of an opera star after whom the dish was named.
-Long pasta like linguini or spaghetti are preferred but choose thicker bucatini or pappardelle for a more decadent texture.
-Mushrooms, creamy soup, and a splash of cherry bring this dish together.
+Long pasta like linguini or spaghetti is preferred but choose thicker bucatini or pappardelle for a more decadent texture.
+Mushrooms, creamy soup, and a splash of sherry bring this dish together.

 Parker house rolls or pull-apart dinner rolls (e.g., Kings Hawaiian) often sit idle in the fridge or freezer after a busy holiday season.
 But this recipe uses them for a fun family-style dish that's easy to make and will become a favorite for years to come.

-Hot mustard, cranberry sauce, turkey and gouda cheese are the stars here, but other cheeses like muenster also go well with the buns.
-If you're hosting an after-holiday get-together, set your dinner table with other easy and yummy foods like pretzel dogs, a hot pepper cheese dip, and fun hot dog octopuses.
+Hot mustard, cranberry sauce, turkey, and Gouda cheese are the stars here, but other cheeses like muenster also go well with the buns.
+If you're hosting an after-holiday get-together, set your dinner table with other easy and yummy foods like pigs in a blanket, a hot pepper cheese dip, and fun hot dog octopuses.

 This salad includes leftover turkey, mayo, veggies, and any bread of your liking.
 You need just 15 minutes to chop and mix this creamy salad.
-If egg allergies are an issue, replace the mayo with 2/3 of a cup of full-fat Greek yogurt plus 1 tablespoon of olive oil.
+If egg allergies are an issue, replace the mayo with 2/3 cup of full-fat Greek yogurt, plus 1 tablespoon of olive oil.

 Make a sandwich bar for your family with this salad, bread or tortillas, and other fixings like pickles, toasted nuts, and some crispy kale.
 For a lighter version, use full leaves of iceberg lettuce as a "bowl" and stuff them with turkey salad.